milanidavide/movo/packages/movo/README.md

 -   `data-movo-offset`: Set a custom offset for when the animation should trigger (e.g., `"start + 10%, bottom - 50px"`).
 -   `data-movo-repeat`: Enable or disable animation repetition by setting to `"true"` or `"false"`.
+-   `data-movo-trigger`: Specify a different DOM element as the animation trigger by using a CSS selector, instead of the animation element itself.
+For example `data-movo-trigger="#trigger-element"`.

 ### CSS Customization